berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Racket and CS61AS/section07 Homework 0.1.md

 Or, on your own machine:

     racket -tm grader.rkt -- hw0-1-tests.rkt hw0-1.rkt fizzbuzz

 ## Exercise 3

 Why did the Walrus cross the Serengeti?

-To figure out this answer, look on Piazza for the post labeled "Answer to Homework 0-1 Exercise 3".
+To figure out the answer, look on Piazza for the post labeled "Answer to Homework 0-1 Exercise 3".

 ## Exercise 4